vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 Ex().test_mc(4, [msg1, msg2, success_msg])
 ```

---- type:TabExercise lang:sql xp:100 key:c0bb58f7f9
+--- type:BulletExercise lang:sql xp:100 key:c0bb58f7f9
-## Single column SELECTs
+## SELECTing single columns

 While SQL can be used to create and modify databases, the focus of this course will be *querying* databases.
 This is an essential skill for a data scientist, as the data we need to perform our analyses often live in databases.

 In SQL, you can select data from a table using a `SELECT` statement.
-For example, the following would select a column called `name` from a table called `people`:
+For example, the following selects a column called `name` from a table called `people`:

 ```sql
 SELECT name